Nyanyan/Egaroucid/src/tools/policy_network_human_like_ai/10_train_policy_network/RESULTS.md

 That extrapolates to roughly 267 days for all 8,035,282 WTHOR positions on one process, so full WTHOR blend evaluation is not practical in this session.

+The WTHOR blend evaluator now supports `--jobs`.
+The same 30-position sample with `--jobs 4` took 32.452 sec and peak RSS 5167.441 MiB, with the same accuracy output.

 Small random sample, seed `613`, 30 positions:

 | Blend param | Top-1 symmetric | Top-3 symmetric | Top-5 symmetric |